KC2016/Case-Study-Classification/README.md

 ## What did we make in the Python
 - read data from xlsx files
 - made data cleaning
-- EDA - exploratory data analysis
+- EDA - exploratory data analysis with seabort and
+- Categorizing some of the numerical data
 - made data wrangling
-- create a model
+- create a model (Normalizing numerical data, Splitting train and test data, Applying the Progressive Regression model, Evaluating accuracy and testing)

 - run and evaluate the model
 - applied SMOTE to reduce the imbalance
-- made feature engineering (removing columns, making bins)
+- made feature engineering (handling outliers, binning, dropping unnecessary data, multicollinearity )
 - run and evaluate the model again<br/> <br/>
-We explore diferent options seeking to find a better score.
+We explore different options seeking to find a better score.

 ## Contents